oscarsanabria28/pokedex/README.md

     ```bash
     npm start
     ```
-    The server should now be up and running on http://localhost:4000, allowing you to access the Pokédex in your web browser.
+    The server should now be up and running on http://localhost:4000, allowing you to test the backend server.

 3. ### Run the React App